 You may have heard that 100% pure synthetic engine oils may cost more than regular standard conventional oil.
 So, you may have difficulty justifying paying a higher price for such a product.

-Yes, on the surface, a high performance synthetic oil does seem to have a higher price than a petroleum based motor oil.
+Yes, on the surface, a high-performance synthetic oil does seem to have a higher price than mineral/petroleum-based motor oil.
 The fact is, comparing a premium synthetic oil to other conventional engine oils is much like trying to compare apples to oranges.

 To justify investing in something that costs more, we need to focus on true value.
 If there was a way to protect your engine against unnecessary wear and loss of power by as much as 70% or more, would this be a benefit to you?